MeltingDiamond/TemplateToModdedTemplate/README.md

 This will be compatible with 0.6.0.1 mods and future versions, but might also be compatible with older mods.
+(If you use correct Template in "Template bb8")

 ## What can this do
 This program modifies the Nodes and Synapses to make them compatible with a modded template,